apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 Without this step, your operations may mysteriously fail, and you'll wonder if you did something wrong.
 Some clients retry operations multiple times in case a service is not yet ready.
 For typical scripts against a stable cluster, the above line should be sufficient instead.
-This step is build into the `jupyter_client()` method to ensure notebooks provide a good exerience.
+This step is built into the `jupyter_client()` method to ensure notebooks provide a good exerience.

 If your notebook or script uses newer features, you should start by ensuring that the target Druid cluster